johanjanssen/About-me/Talks.md

 # 2024

-## January 22-23th January Voxxed CERN
+## May 15-17th GeeCON Krakow
 - How sand and Java are used to create the world's most powerful chips

+## March 28-29th Voxxed Bucharest
+- How sand and Java are used to create the world's most powerful chips

 ## February 29th and March 1st Devworld Amsterdam
 - Java's Hidden Gems: Tools and Libraries

-## March 28-29th Voxxed Bucharest
+## January 22-23th January Voxxed CERN
-- ??
+- How sand and Java are used to create the world's most powerful chips

 # 2023